caiannello/PugVDP/README.md

 -	Pin 28 - D6
 -	Pin 29 - D7

-#### PugVDP Commands
+### PugVDP Commands

-	See src/pugvdp/commands.h for command list and video modes
+See src/pugvdp/commands.h for command list and video modes.
+Currently, only the text/semigraphics mode is implemented, but I hope to add bitmap modes, tile layers, and sprites!